Protect Your Organization: Your Risk Assessment Step-by-Step Guide

 201906 process

 The resource above can be downloaded.
-It is a set of behavioral statements which can be shared with those who need to provide ratings and comments.
+It is a set of behavioral statements that can be shared with those who need to provide ratings and comments.
 The scores or ratings relate to actual behavior observed against desired behaviors for each leader that they interact with on a regular basis.
 Some people automate their chosen feedback gathering using a free tool like http://www.surveymonkey.com

 Process notes:

-• Behaviors used for ratings have to be very well defined so that they can be observed and does not require someone to guess at the intentions or motivations of the leader.
+• Behaviors used for ratings have to be very well defined so that they can be observed and do not require someone to guess at the intentions or motivations of the leader.
 A behavior must be observable or produce visible results.

 • Ask raters to add comments to help you interpret the scores.
 This understanding enables the creation of realistic follow-up actions after the results are available.

-• Ratings should not be requested too often – raters get “survey-fatigue” and your results become less meaningful.
+• Ratings should not be requested too often – raters get “survey fatigue” and your results become less meaningful.

 • The objective is for the tool to support the leaders by providing helpful and actionable feedback.
 The tool also helps to understand how the change initiative is progressing towards desired milestones.

 You will notice in the shared resource (tool) example that leadership behaviors were defined in 4 categories: Commitment Behaviors, Communication Behaviors, Teamwork/Collaboration Behaviors, and Safety Behaviors.
 Your categories will be determined by your own change initiative and you will need to also define the specific behaviors that are desirable for leaders given your project.
-Simply use the downloaded excel sheet and type over the category names and behavior definitions to create your own Leadership Behavior Scorecard.
+Simply use the downloaded Excel sheet and type over the category names and behavior definitions to create your own Leadership Behavior Scorecard.

 Important watch-outs: